gregorias/anki-code-highlighter/README.md

 1. Write a code snippet in a card editor.
 2. Select your code snippet and press `CTRL+'`.

+For the list of supported languages and their corresponding codes, see `assets/_ch-hljs-lang-*.min.js` files.

 ## Design

 * The only way to share files seems to be through `collection.media`.